SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 continue solving as one sees fit.

 Note: this is currently only offered by OrdinaryDiffEq.jl.
-It is currently an "experimental preview" which requires one be on the master branches of both OrdinaryDiffEq.jl and DiffEqBase.jl.
+It is currently an "experimental preview" which requires one to be on the master branches of both OrdinaryDiffEq.jl and DiffEqBase.jl.
 We hope to bring this interface to other packages like Sundials.jl as well.